-Software Platform User Groups
+Software Platform - Introduction

 The method and the platform are relevant for many types of projects, across a wide spectrum of sectors and industries.
 Despite the formative ideas growing from experiences gained in offshore renewables projects, the underlying principles of the approach and the mathematics and logic behind the software's functionality are just as relevant and applicable elsewhere - for example, from planning new transportation networks, through to refurbishing an historic building: the method is extremely flexible.